vingerha/gtfs2/README.md

 ## Difference with GTFS HA core (outside of GUI setup)
 Core GTFS uses start + stop, it then determines every option between them and provides the next best option, regardless of the line/route
 - Pro: you receive the first applicable departure time and just have to check the type of transport (bus/tram/etc.)
-- Con: you have to know exactly which start and stop you want and (!) for those in the proper direction.
+- Con: you have to know exactly which start and stop you want and in the proper direction.
 Noting that the same stops exist with differnt ID for different routes/trips/directions

-> bypass in GTFS2: attribute added: next_departure_line shows all next departues with their line/means-of-transport
+*Solution in GTFS2*: attribute added: next_departure_line shows all next departues with their line/means-of-transport.
+So even if you select a route first and then two stops, the attibutes will still show alternatives between those 2 stops, if applicable.

 ## Updates
 - 20231104: initial version